 A comp is a similar home that sold recently in your area.
 It should have similar features such as – the number of bedrooms and bathrooms, similar square footage, garage characteristics, lot size, etc. Fortunately, there are ways to adjust for differences, but you should find the most similar properties first, and only deviate if you absolutely must.

 Finding recent sales is really easy because it’s all public record.
 If you have access to MLS then great, use that.
 If not, you can easily use a resource such as Zillow.com.

-You can see in the image that you can easily sort properties by what has recently sold, then write down the information about each property.
+With services like Zillow, it’s easy enough to sort properties by what has recently sold, then write down the information about each property.

 This is a little bit trickier because every market is different.
 If you can find nearly identical properties then you should have no problem simply comparing.
 For example:

 Target property – 1500 sf, 3 bed 2 bathrooms, 5000 sf lot listed for $160,000

 In this example, (without getting extremely technical) the target property is probably worth somewhere around $152,000, and you should negotiate accordingly.
 There is some fluctuation in prices which we don’t have a reason for, but there is always some variance due to things such as condition, curb appeal, and location within the neighborhood.